hrthiam-lab/Kang_etal_2026/NucMetrics/README.md

 ### Test 2: Single nucleus with Mode 3 (Binary Mask)

-1. Open `example_data/From080124_Dish3_Compact_100x100cropped.tif` in Fiji
+1. Open `example_data/compact.tif` in Fiji
-2. Also open `example_data/From080124_Dish3_Compact_100x100cropped_mask.tif`
+2. Also open `example_data/compact_mask.tif`
-3. Click on the original image window to make it active
+3. Click on the 'compact.tif' image window to make it active
 4. Click the NucMetrics icon
-5. Select **Binary Mask** mode → select the mask image from the dropdown → click OK
+5. Select **Binary Mask** mode → select the mask image from the dropdown (compact_mask.tif)→ click OK
 6. Check the Results table for CV, 1-Gini, and DSI values

 ### Test 3: Multiple nuclei with Mode 4 (Auto-Generate Binary Mask)

-1. Open any multi-nuclei DNA-stained image in Fiji
+1. Open `example_data/multiple_nuc.tif` in Fiji
 2. Click the NucMetrics icon
-3. Select **Auto-Generate Binary Mask** mode → choose a threshold method (Li is recommended) → click OK
+3. Select **Auto-Generate Binary Mask** mode → choose a threshold method (Li is the default and works well for this example; try Li, Otsu, or Triangle and compare) → click OK
 4. Review the generated mask in the new window
 5. Click OK to compute metrics, or Cancel to keep the mask for manual editing

+> **Tip:** The built-in auto-thresholding may not work well for all datasets.
+If you have a segmentation pipeline that produces better masks for your data, save the mask as a binary image and use **Mode 3 (Binary Mask)** instead.

-> **Validation:** The example images are the same ones used in Fig. 1 of the manuscript.
+> **Validation:** The example images (`compact.tif`, `decompact.tif`) are the same ones used in Fig. 1 of the manuscript.
 NucMetrics outputs on these images have been validated against the Python analysis code to produce identical CV, 1-Gini, and DSI values.

 ## Modes